MGDS-PET/website/content/pages/devices/later/infinityBand/infinityBand.rst

 Description
 --------------------------------------------------

 The Infinity Band is a sci-fi wearable toy designed to entertain children while encouraging them to stay active and fit.
-Worn on the wrist, the band enables children to play a magical collection game that encourages them to engage in a variety of active movements from low to high intensity. [both types of exercise are recommended for optimum health benefits - provide research].
+Worn on the wrist, the band enables children to play a magical collection game.
+This game encourages them be physically active and to engage in a variety of active movements from low to high intensity.
 Players are able to compete with other players, trade their finds and explore an exciting story-world opened up by their collection via an accompanying smart phone app.

-The Story
+The transmedia story
 ..................................................

 The Infinity Band is a 'future artifact' created by the Time Keepers to locate and collect past and future Time Treasures.
 These objects have been, or will be, instrumental in shaping the path of history.
 The Infinity Band was stolen from the Time Vault of the Time Agents in 3015, and smuggled back to the present day once it became apparent that an evil force known as Bugly, was intent on the complete destruction to the very fabric of time and space.